wfdudley/T-watch-2020/README.md

   </LI>
   <LI> MQTT monitor and control (for your home automation system, for example)
   </LI>
-  <LI> 7 pages of Settings in two groups (alarm and "other") using the LVGL framework.
+  <LI> 9 pages of Settings in three groups (alarm, weather and "other") using the LVGL framework.
 Settings are stored in EEPROM.
   </LI>
   <LI> A "maze" game.
 Swipe or tilt watch left, right, up, down to move your cursor.
 Try to move it to the red endpoint.
 CW circle gesture to exit.
   </LI>